Dark looks rule the Milan catwalks for autumn/winter season

 “It seems to me that in the contemporary world you cannot let yourself go completely,” Prada said after her show.

-Armani re-worked a masculine style for a collection that included suspenders and jumpsuits in black velvet accessorized with black berets.
+Armani re-worked a masculine style for a collection that included suspenders and jumpsuits in black velvet accessorised with black berets.

 “We must create clothes that women wear,” Armani said backstage from a show attended by Princess Charlene of Monaco.

-Luxury retailers have fared better than other industries during the prolonged recession in southern Europe thanks to demand from wealthy travelers from Asia, the Middle East and Russia.
+Luxury retailers have fared better than other industries during the prolonged recession in southern Europe thanks to demand from wealthy travellers from Asia, the Middle East and Russia.

 But global sales of Italian fashion - including those of smaller brands hit hard by the crisis - are expected to fall by 3.5 percent this year after dropping 5.4 percent in 2012, textile and fashion body Sistema Moda Italia (SMI) said.